 Sam Park (another son of Sun Myung Moon) referred to Hak Ja Han and Soon-ae Hong in his July 2014 video “The only criterion [Sun Myung Moon] gave to finding his new bride was that she be a “nobody” and a girl where parental approval was unnecessary.
 As a teenager, Hak Ja Han was smart, hard-working and pretty, but unfortunately for her, she had a mother [Soon-ae Hong] who was both ignorant and unkind.
 In many ways, Hak Ja Han was a victim of circumstance, since she was the illegitimate product of an affair between her single mother and a married man, with whom she attended the same sex cult prior to her joining the UC, where she ended up working in the kitchen as a maid.
 Since Hak Ja Han’s biological father didn’t claim her as his daughter, parental approval was never an issue.”

-Soon-ae Hong (the mother of Hak Ja Han) spent two years in Chuncheon Prison after Ansu beating an 18-year old boy to death.
+Soon-ae Hong (the mother of Hak Ja Han) spent two years in Chuncheon Prison after Ansu beating a mentally-ill boy to death.

-All the early Korean members know that, and so have never really respected her.
+All the early Korean members know that, and so have never really respected Soon-ae Hong.

 There was even an incident that occurred in 1957.
 An old woman, Jae-geon Kim, and Soon-ae Hong (the mother of Hak Ja Han who is currently the wife of Sun Myung Moon) were released after a two year sentence in Chuncheon Prison.
 The two women had been charged with beating a mentally-ill boy to death during an Ansu session.
 He was about 18 years old.
 They had guaranteed that they could cure the mental abnormality with their divine powers.

 1957년도에는 이런 일도 있었다.
 18세 가량의 정신이상자인 소년 하나를 김재건 노파와 홍순애 (현재 문 선명의 부인인 한 학자의 모친)여인이 자기네들의 신통력으로 정신이상증세를 고칠 수 있다고 장담하면서 지나치게 안수. 안찰을 하다 결국 맞아 죽은 사건이 발생하여 두 여인은 강원도 춘천형무소에서 2년간에